Skip to content

 1. Go to Shopify Admin and click Apps;

-2. Click on "About' beside the app to view the types of personal data that you provided the app access with.
+2. Click on "About” beside the app to view the types of personal data that the app is accessing.

 Final Thoughts